 An orifice's opening height can be controlled dynamically through user-defined control rules.
 This feature can be used to simulate real-time operation of gate and valve openings and closings.
-Control rules are described in detail on page 442.

 Complex Discharge Structures

 If you are needing to define a more complex discharge structure than can be represented using an orifice element, then use an outlet element.
 An outlet can define discharge using a head versus discharge rating curve, thereby allowing any type of discharge relationship to be defined.
 Outlet structures are described in detail in the next section.